lebiru/Lebiru.FileService/README.md

 ### File Operations

+- **Uploading Files**:
-- **Uploading Files**: Use the provided web interface or send a POST request to `/File/CreateDoc` with the file attached as form data.
+  - Use the web interface or send a POST request to `/File/CreateDoc` with the file attached as form data
+  - Set expiry time during upload (1 minute, 1 hour, 1 day, 1 week, or never)
+  - Files are automatically deleted when they expire
+- **Downloading Files**:
-- **Downloading Files**: Click on the download link in the web interface or send a GET request to `/File/DownloadFile?filename=your_file_name` with the filename as a query parameter.
+  - Click the download link in the web interface or send a GET request to `/File/DownloadFile?filename=your_file_name`
+  - Batch download multiple files as a ZIP archive
+- **File Management**:
-- **Listing Files**: View the list of uploaded files in the web interface or send a GET request to `/File/ListFiles`.
+  - View list of all uploaded files with upload times and expiry status
+  - See remaining time before file expiry
+  - Automatic cleanup of expired files
+  - Monitor file operations through Hangfire dashboard at `/hangfire`
+- **User Interface**:
-- **Viewing Image Previews**: Image previews are displayed automatically for image files in the web interface.
+  - Image previews for supported formats (PNG, JPG, GIF, BMP)
+  - Click previews to view full-size images
+  - Toggle dark mode for comfortable viewing
+  - Search and filter files

 ## Deployment